RoshaniDilhara/Online-Private-Tutors-Finder/README.md

 ### `npm install react-time-picker react-date-picker`

 ## `Register and Login Changes`
-frontend -> package.jason changed
+frontend -> package.jason changed.
-backend -> concurrent run added
+backend -> concurrent run added.
 Frontend and backend will be run concurrently

 ## `Run Concurrently`
-cd in to the backend folder
+cd in to the backend folder and do the changes given in the read me of backend folder.
 Run the command `npm start`

 ### `npm i is-empty`